 What are the estimated total costs to attend the ELATES program?

-The early-bird registration fee for the 2019-2020 Fellowship year is $9,250 (applications completed on or by December 21, 2018).
-The regular registration fee is $9,750 (applications completed on or by February 1, 2019).
+The early-bird registration fee for applications completed by December 1, 2021 for the 2021-2022 Fellowship year is $10,750.
+The regular registration fee, for applications completed by February 1, 2022, is $12,500.
 The registration fee covers the costs of materials, speaker and consultant fees, and special events.
-The conference center costs for the 17 days of in-residence programming are estimated at $7,000 for lodging, meals and facility use.
+ELATES' program fee covers 17 days of in-residence programming including lodging, meals and facility use.
 Travel costs for the three sessions will, of course, vary depending on distance and mode of transportation.
 The overall costs for the ELATES program are comparable to other national leadership programs in higher education and substantially less than comparable private-sector leadership programs.

 What is the time commitment for participating in the ELATES program?

 ELATES is an intensive, year-long program requiring 8-10 hours a week committed to readings, interviews, project development, and online and telephone discussions with other Fellows and faculty.
 While most Fellows successfully complete the program while continuing their other responsibilities, we strongly recommend that candidates be given some release time and that projects be designed to complement their institutional leadership work.
 During the ELATES program year, Fellows attend 17 days of on-site meetings, divided into three sessions of approximately one week each (August, November and March), all in the Philadelphia area.

 How is each class of ELATES Fellows selected?

 The admissions committee, which includes deans, senior administrators and other nationally recognized leaders in academia, review all application materials submitted by the candidates.
 They consider individual potential, institutional commitment to foster that individual’s leadership opportunities, and a variety of diversity criteria including race, ethnicity, geographic region of school, type of school and area of professional studies.

 Can I apply if I am not in engineering or computer science?